 Tell me, why are you so concerned with the rights of others to come here and plainly don't give two tosses about the rights of the British people, who are forced to deal with massive and rapid social change, huge pressure on housing and public services, low wages being driven down and other issues such as the import of Eastern European organised crime?
 Are you a typical UK-hating loony leftist?
 A Corbynite, no less?

-As to an intransigent EU, we were part of the EU that drew up the Single Market Rules and the four freedoms in the first place and a leading player in that.
+Quote DaveOAs to an intransigent EU, we were part of the EU that drew up the Single Market Rules and the four freedoms in the first place and a leading player in that.
 People talk of the EU as it it is a political entity in its own right.
 It's not.
 It he the body that implements the will of its members and then only on issues that affect the EU itself such as the workings of the single market.
-That vast majority of our laws, rules and regulations are set down by our own parliament.
+That vast majority of our laws, rules and regulations are set down by our own parliament.'"

 Correct.
 In fact it's so good at implementing the will of its members it point blank rejected the will of one of its biggest members to consider renegotiating those pillars.